Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## Signals
 Signals, like middleware, provide a site-global functionality.

 However, the middleware is called **always**, and runs for **every** request.
 A signal is a conditional call, that runs only "when something happens".
 The django developer defines what this "something" is.
 The signal can call any function, which may not be related to the specific view and request at hand.

 When used for models and data, signals provide functionality that is similar to a database trigger.

 ## Cache
 Django has a cache framework that lets you cache anything, from specific data items to entire rendered pages.
 For storage, as usual, django provides common backends, and you can also customize your own.
 The simplest cache is the file system: django will store the cached data as files (no need to install a caching backend).
-You just have to tell django in what directory to use for the cache, and set the correct write permissions for that directory.
+You just have to tell django what directory to use, and set the correct rread & write permissions for this directory.

 Django works great, out-of-the-box, without caching.
-A decent webserver and database will do.
-As you scale, or need some repeating expensive queries, or pages that takes a lot of time to render, cache becomes useful.
+A decent webserver and the database will do.
+As you scale, have more traffic, or need some repeating expensive queries, or pages that takes a lot of time to render, cache becomes useful.

 ## More Components & Customize Django